-To get falsification in a mathematical model, the notion of knowledge being infallible is crucial.
+To get falsification into a formal system of science, the notion of knowledge being infallible is crucial.
 It is the reason why we can be certain that new knowledge in fact does necessarily falsify any conflicting models.
 If our knowledge was uncertain, we would simply be juggling hypotheses and no model could ever be falsified.